Skip to main content

 Preview the template

-What is an out-of-service notice?
+What is a tag-out / out-of-service notice?

 An out-of-service notice (also called a tag-out notice, defect tag or out-of-service tag) is a physical tag or notice attached to equipment or plant that has been found to be defective, damaged or unsafe.
 Its purpose is to clearly warn all personnel that the equipment must not be operated, used or energised until it has been repaired and formally cleared for return to service by an authorised person.